slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'If opportunity doesn't knock, build a door.' -- Milton Berle*

-Timing is important.
-However don't wait for the [perfect occasion](), a good occasion is a safer bet.
+Timing is important but don't wait for the [perfect occasion](), a good occasion is a safer bet.
 You will languish if you stop for a long time.
 Paralysis is worse than bad timing.

 > *'The best thing you can do is the right thing, the second best thing is the wrong thing, and the worst thing you can do is nothing.' -- Winston Churchill*